Canada Motorhome Rental

 Compare RV Rental and Campervan Hire in Canada

 A trans-Canadian road trip in a hire motorhome or campervan can take a very long time.
 You may have months to spend on the road, or just a couple of weeks.
 No matter!
-With several major airports, all with Canada motorhome, campervan and recreational vehicle rental agents, you can book your hire online and collect your RV at the airport on arrival.
+With several major airports, all with Canada motorhome rental, campervan hire and recreational vehicle (RV) rental agents, you can book your hire online and collect your RV at the airport on arrival.
 Then embark on a cross-country line or do a round trip through just one or two provinces, on your self-drive camping holiday or vacation.

 Where to go by RV or campervan hire in Canada:

 There is a highway that spans the country from east to west coast called the trans-Canada highway; which will take you right across Canada in your motorhome rental, campervan hire or recreational vehicle.
 This will give you the highlights of the country.
 In total there are 13 provinces and territories and just one word to describe them all: breathtaking.
 The country is widely varied, from arctic landscapes to great lakes to the Rocky Mountains and highly populated modern cities.
 Toronto and Vancouver are the biggest cities in Canada, on the east and west coasts respectively, with the capital being Ottawa.